-We apply and extend our main results in three ways.
-First, we provide a new justification for focusing on Markov perfect equilibria.
-Provided that periods are sufficiently short, we show that if a strict finitememory equilibrium payoff profile in a separable dynamic game with noisy transitions and simultaneous moves is protocol invariant, then it is arbitrarily close to a Markov perfect equilibrium payoff profile.
-In this sense, Markov perfect equilibria are the only equilibria that are robust to changes in the protocol of moves.
-This result adds to the literature providing foundations for Markov perfect equilibria (Maskin and Tirole 2001, Bhaskar and Vega-Redondo 2002, Bhaskar, Mailath, and Morris 2013, Bohren 2014).
-Second, as Doraszelski and Judd (2012) argue, the limit conditions that arise as we pass from discrete to continuous time are particularly easy to solve numerically.
-We provide a justification for doing so by showing that the solutions to the limit conditions almost coincide with the Markov perfect equilibria of separable dynamic games with noisy transitions and arbitrary protocols of moves provided that periods are sufficiently short.
-We also show that restricting attention to games with simultaneous moves, we can dispense with the separability assumption.
-Third, we shed light on the numerous examples in the literature in which the protocol of moves matters crucially for equilibrium behavior.
-We show that there is a discontinuity in the set of Markov perfect equilibria as hazard rates become large and moves become frequent.
-Hence, caution is warranted in working with games with infinite hazard rates and arbitrarily frequent moves.
+Second, we provide a new rationale for focusing on Markov perfect equilibria.
+Provided that periods are sufficiently short, we show that if a strict finite-memory equilibrium payoff profile in a separable dynamic game with noisy transitions and simultaneous moves is protocol invariant, then it is arbitrarily close to a Markov perfect equilibrium payoff profile.
+Thus, the Markovian restriction on equilibrium strategies is not only sufficient but also necessary for protocol invariance.
+Markov perfect equilibria are therefore the only equilibria that are robust to changes in the protocol of moves.
+This result adds to the literature providing foundations for Markov perfect equilibria (Maskin and Tirole 2001, Bhaskar and Vega-Redondo 2002, Sannikov and Skrzypacz 2007, Faingold and Sannikov 2011, Bhaskar, Mailath, and Morris 2013, Bohren 2014).

+Third, we contribute to the literature on computing Markov perfect equilibria (Pakes and McGuire 1994, Pakes and McGuire 2001, Doraszelski and Judd 2007, Doraszelski and Judd 2012, Weintraub, Benkard, and Van Roy 2008, Ifrach and Weintraub 2017).
+Doraszelski and Judd (2012) show that the limit conditions that arise as we pass from discrete to continuous time are particularly easy to solve numerically, often reducing the computational burden by orders of magnitude.
+Our main result provides a justification for solving the limit conditions by establishing that these solutions almost coincide with the Markov perfect equilibria of separable dynamic games with noisy transitions and arbitrary protocols of moves provided that periods are sufficiently short.
+Moreover, we show that this one-to-one correspondence between the solutions to the limit conditions and the Markov perfect equilibria of dynamic stochastic games obtains more broadly.
+In particular, we can dispense with the separability assumption if we restrict attention to games with simultaneous moves.

 Our paper is related to two strands of literature.
 First, our notion of protocol invariance builds on and extends the notion of a commitment robust equilibrium in Rosenthal (1991) and van Damme and Hurkens (1996) from two-player normal-form games to N-player dynamic stochastic games.
 Rosenthal (1991) defines a Nash equilibrium of a two-player normal-form game to be commitment robust if it is also a subgame perfect equilibrium outcome of each of the two extensive-form games in which one of the players moves first, and provides a series of illustrative examples.
 In contrast to the notion of a commitment robust equilibrium, our notion of protocol invariance pertains to the entire set of equilibria of a fairly general class of dynamic models.
-Our work is also related to Kalai (2004), who shows that the Nash equilibria of large anonymous Bayesian games are approximately robust to variations in the extensive-form version of the game.
+Our paper is also related to Kalai (2004), who shows that the Nash equilibria of large anonymous Bayesian games are approximately robust to variations in the extensive-form version of the game.
 The driving force behind Kalai's (2004) result is the vanishing impact that a player's action has on other players' payoffs as the number of players grows large.
-In our setting, the impact that a player's action has on other players' payoffs vanishes as periods become short.
-From a more technical perspective, Kalai (2004) allows for ε -equilibria, while we impose exact equilibrium and establish our results for generic payoffs.
+In our setting, the impact that a player's action has on other players' payoffs (other than through a change in the state) vanishes as periods become short.
+From a more technical perspective, Kalai (2004) allows for $\epsilon$ -equilibria, while we impose exact equilibrium and prove results for generic payoffs.